-Records should be kept of the inspection.
+Records should be kept of any inspection or works undertaken at your place.
 It may be helpful to keep a logbook of observations, a description of the work required, and dates of completion.
 An inspection schedule template is available at Appendix A of this document.